Through a partnership with the U.S. Department of

 natural flow, reducing flooding, enhancing aquatic habitat, and improving water

 This is just the beginning.
-The U.S. Forest Service and Coca-Cola
+The U.S. Forest Service and Coca-Cola are

 committed to continuing their work together to sustain our nation’s water